erbablooyadav/defi-cosmos-blockchain/readme.md

 ### Web Frontend

-I have scaffolded a React.js-based web app in the `react` directory.
+We have scaffolded a React.js-based web app in the `react` directory.
 Run the following commands to install dependencies and start the app:

 ```
 cd react